SirCryptic/Abomination-Unofficial/README.md

 ![Screenshot 2022-02-12 015807](https://user-images.githubusercontent.com/48811414/153691939-998ab68a-407f-40f3-be58-242d5fba7afb.png)

 ### **- [ x ] Highlights**
-- Works On Any Map!
+- Works On Any Map & Public Lobbys (Must Be Host)!

 ### **- [ x ] How To Use The Menu**